miguelangelvaldivia/corda/docs/source/api-flows.rst

 FlowLogic annotations
 ---------------------
-Any flow that you wish to start either directly via RPC or as a subflow must be annotated with the ``@InitiatingFlow`` annotation.
+Any flow from which you want to initiate other flows must be annotated with the ``@InitiatingFlow`` annotation.
 Additionally, if you wish to start the flow via RPC, you must annotate it with the ``@StartableByRPC`` annotation:

 .. container:: codeset